InfiniteByDesign/Cart-Pole-Reinforcement-Learning/Cart-Pole App/Cart-Pole GUI/Readme.txt

     The main workflow is as follows:

         1. Choose the hyperparameters by modifying the values on the SETUP tab.
-        2. Press the "Apply Hyperparameters and Initialze" button to write the hyperparameters to the Actor-Critic model
+        2. Press the "Apply Hyperparameters and Initialize" button to write the hyperparameters to the Actor-Critic model
         3. Initiate training through one of two ways 3a.
 "Train: Step-by-Step" initiates a single trial where the algorithm runs until the trial is deemed a success or failure
             3b.
 "Train: All Trials" initiates a continuous training sequence until a trial is deemed a success or the maximum number of trials have failed.